DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - The shield meter fills up when you pick up shield orbs from killing enemies or from buying them in the shop
 - The shield will absorb damage before your health does
 - The player's defensive stats DO NOT affect damage calculation on the shield.
+- When the shield breaks, there is a pretty cool effect to go with it
 - Why a shield?: Part of the game's current reward calculation system is tied to how long it has been since the player has taken damage to their *HEALTH*.
 The shield acts as a buffer to prevent the player from taking damage to their health, which should help them get better rewards.
 - Also, I needed something else to put in the shop.